Where are you moving to?

 Cabrillo Beach

-The water at only beach is calm and clear, making it a great spot for swimming, snorkeling, and scuba diving.
-There are also picnic areas, volleyball courts, and fishing spots available.
+At Only Beach, the waters are calm and clear, perfect for swimming, snorkeling, and scuba diving.
+Additionally, picnic areas, volleyball courts, and fishing spots are readily available.

-Apart from the beach activities, Cabrillo Beach is also home to the Cabrillo Marine Aquarium, which showcases the marine life and ecosystems of Southern California.
-You can visit the aquarium and learn about the local sea creatures, or join a guided tide pool walk and discover the fascinating creatures that inhabit the rocky shore.
+In addition to beach activities, Cabrillo Beach also houses the Cabrillo Marine Aquarium, which showcases marine life and ecosystems of Southern California.
+Visit this aquarium and gain insight into its many marine inhabitants, or join a guided tide pool walk and learn about all the fascinating sea life found along its rocky shore.

-The beach is also adjacent to the historic Cabrillo Beach Bathhouse, which is a beautiful example of Art Deco architecture.
+Cabrillo Beach also hosts the historic Cabrillo Beach Bathhouse, an exquisite example of Art Deco architecture.

 Leo Carrillo State Park